 Gaudi’s pieces of work throw us into disarray because of their ambiguity, which means they are open to interpretation.
 And perhaps, this was the genius’ intention: leaving room for the spectator’s mind to run wild.

-With our private tours, we can discover the most emblematic buildings from Passeig de Gràcia avenue:
+With our private tours, you can discover the most emblematic buildings from Passeig de Gràcia avenue:

 Casa Mila – Pedrera: Owner Family: Roser Segimon, widow of a wealthy man who was 40 year her senior.
 Gaudi had to sculpt a rose in the top part of the façade in reference to the Virgin of Rosary and the owner too. ( ‘Roser’ means ‘Rosary’ in English)

 Casa Batllo: Owner family: Josep Batlló, a businessman dedicated to the cotton fabric industry.

 What a true work of art!!
 Gaudí masterfully played with the light and shade of the façade, as they changed throughout the day depending on the different tonalities of the sunlight that shone.